getsentry/sentry-github-actions-app/README.md

 pip install -r requirements.txt -r requirements-dev.txt
 ```

-You can ingest a single job without webhooks or starting the app by using the cli.
+You can ingest a single job without webhooks by using the cli.
 For example:

 ```shell
 # This is a normal URL of a job on Github